 JobAccess has information for employees and job seekers plus general information on disability and work.

-The Commonwealth Department of Human Services has general information for people with disability about finding and keeping a job.
+The Australian Government Department of Human Services has general information for people with disability about finding and keeping a job.
 You can also find out about financial help.

 Disability Employment Services can help you look and prepare for work and can continue helping you in the workplace for some time after you get a job.